rpastijn/UpgradeTo19cHOL/lab200/content.md

 upg1.target_version=19.3
 upg1.run_utlrp=yes
 upg1.timezone_upg=yes</copy>
+upg1.restoration=no
 ````

 Save the file and close the editor.

+Be aware that in the above example, we used the `upg1.restoration=no`.
+This means that we will **not be able to restore** the database if something goes bad.
+This setting is only to be used in databases which are in NOARCHIVE mode or databases (like Standard Edition databases) who cannot have a guaranteed restore point (GRP).

+In our setup, we use it to speed up the upgrade process (since no archivelog needs to be written) and to save disk space in our limited environment.

 ### Launch the Auto Upgrade tool pre-check phase ###